 The task

-You have a paid offer concept (a $79 course, a $29 eBook, a $19/mo Notion template + access).
-You need a structure that justifies the price — and that you can actually ship without 6 months of work.
+You have a paid offer concept (a $79 course, a $6 eBook, a $14 Notion template pack).
+You need a structure that justifies the price, that you can actually ship without 6 months of work, and that nets out positive after the platform takes its cut.
+This guide gives you the prompts to make AI design that skeleton, plus the current (June 2026) fee math so the structure you pick is the one you can afford to sell.

 When this is the right job for AI